jabowery/delegate/README.md

 	1. Public download an audit snapshot of the current database.
 	1. Current delegate network tally of votes on those bills.
 		1. Lower priority: Queries to identify top influencers on specific bills.
-1. Call-back authentication in lieu of SHAKEN/STIR APIs.
+1. Authentication using SHAKEN/STIR attestation.
 1. Re-factor to abstract jurisdiction-specific parameters and put them in the .env configuration.
 	1. This may involve creating a modularized extension API inheriting from an Abstract Base Class.
 1. Regression testing framework.
 	1. A set of MP3s to stimulate the transcription service, with expected results based on the anonymized voters sample data provided with the repository.
 1. Document lobotomized redis with invocation: runuser -g redis -u redis redis-server redis-delegate-public.conf
-1. Authentication using SHAKEN/STIR attestation.
-	1. This may entail getting off the Telynx platform, which would raise the priority of abstracting out the telecom service provider API.
 1. Better-abstraction of the telecom service provider API.
 	1. Again, a modularized extension API inheriting from ABC is probably necessary.
 1. Replace all those print statements with a logger and read any non-default level from .env.